thomasjpfan/docker-scaler/docs/service-scale.md

 open "http://$(docker-machine ip swarm-1)/monitor/alerts"
 ```

-By this time, the `godemo_main_resp_time_below` alert should be red since the `go-demo_main` service has a response faster than twenty-five milliseconds limit we set.
-The Alertmanager recieves this alert and sends a `POST` request to the `docker-scaler` service to scale down `go-demo`.
+By this time, the `godemo_main_resptimebelow_unless_resptimeabove` alert should be red due to having no requests sent to `go-demo`.
+The Alertmanager recieves this alert and sends a `POST` request to the `scaler` service to scale down `go-demo`.
 The label `com.df.scaleDownBy` on `go-demo_main` is set to 1 thus the number of replicas goes from 4 to 3.

-Let's look at the logs of `docker-scaler`:
+Let's look at the logs of `scaler`:

 ```bash
 docker service logs scaler_scaler